 Data on residents are disaggregated across a number of sectors.
 Data for non-residents are reported in aggregate in the non-resident sector, unless otherwise stated in the specific instructions.
 For example, a resident ADI will be reported in the ADI sector, while a non-resident bank will be reported in the non-resident sector.
-Similarly, a resident household will be reported in the non-resident sector, while a non-resident sector.
 Similarly, a resident household will be reported in the non-resident sector.